UoYCS-plasma/GP2/README.md

 The GP 2 language was designed by [Detlef Plump](http://www-users.cs.york.ac.uk/~det/).

-The GP 2 compiler and runtime library was developed by Christopher Bak.
-Recent improvements to the compiler were implemented by [Graham Campbell](https://gjcampbell.co.uk/) and [Jack Romo](http://jackromo.com/).
+The GP 2 compiler and runtime library were developed by Christopher Bak.
+Some improvements to the compiler were implemented in 2020 by [Graham Campbell](https://gjcampbell.co.uk/) and [Jack Romo](http://jackromo.com/).
+Further improvements were implemented in 2024 by [Ziad Ismaili Alaoui](https://www.cs.york.ac.uk/people/?group=Research%20Students&username=zismali).